cypherpunk-academy/2064/en/082_2064_We have them.md

 His gaze was drawn out to the sea, to the horizon, to a small black dot beneath the clouds.
 He yelled, "ROSANNA.
 COME ON!

-He grabbed her, pulled her by force to the patio door, opened her and ran off with her towards the stone wall to the sea.
+He grabbed her, pulled her by force to the patio door, opened it, and ran off towards the stone wall to the sea.
 Shortly before he let her go and jumped on the wall.
 "COME ON!
-SPRING!"
+JUMP!"

 He was diving into the sea.
 Rosanna was about to climb the wall when a rocket hissed past her into the house.